Traditional Sicilian recipe for Eggplant Caponata (Caponata Siciliana) - Perfect to share on its own, as bruschetta or with pasta.

 - 2 garlic cloves, finely minced

-- 2 tbsp toasted pine nuts
+- 2 tablespoon toasted pine nuts

-- 1 tsp double concentrate tomato paste
+- 1 teaspoon double concentrate tomato paste

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tbsp apple vinegar
+- 1 tablespoon white wine vinegar

 - handful fresh basil leaves